EditVerse: Unifying Image and Video Editing and Generation with In-Context Learning: Appendix

 \textit{Frame-wise DINO Consistency}: To capture more fine-grained structural and textural consistency, we repeat the same procedure using features extracted from a pre-trained DINOv2 model~\citep{dino}.
 DINO's self-supervised training allows it to capture object details that might be overlooked by CLIP.
 Similarly, the consistency score is calculated as the average cosine similarity between the features of all adjacent frames. \end{itemize}

 \textbf{User Study.} To validate our automated metrics and directly measure human perceptual preferences, we conducted a comprehensive user study.
+The user study was outsourced to a professional external vendor, who recruited 20 annotators coming from diverse non-expert backgrounds.
+Each comparison pair was independently evaluated by 3 different annotators, and each annotator labeled 150 comparison pairs in total.
+To faithfully capture end-user preferences, we intentionally kept the instruction minimal and user-centric, providing only the brief prompt shown below, without additional technical guidance.
+This setup was chosen to reflect how typical users would judge the outputs rather than imposing task-specific expertise.
+Although we did not compute a formal inter-annotator agreement statistic, the redundancy of three independent judgments per pair helps mitigate noise and increases the robustness of the aggregated preferences.
 We recruited detail-oriented participants to evaluate the performance of different AI video editing models.
 Using a web-based interface, participants were shown pairs of edited videos, labeled ``Result 1" and ``Result 2", each generated by different models from the same source video and text instruction.
 Their task was to compare the two videos and choose among ``Result 1 is better," ``Result 2 is better," or ``They are about the same" across three evaluation criteria: (1) \textit{Text-Instruction Alignment}: Which video better follows the provided instruction?
 (2) \textit{Preservation of Unedited Regions}: Are unmodified parts of the video accurately preserved, with minimal distortion or artifacts?
 Ideally, edits should only affect the intended object or region.
 Select the one that preserves better.
 (3) \textit{Aesthetic Quality}: Which video is more visually appealing in terms of realism, smoothness, and overall perceptual quality?
 A video is considered the winner of a comparison if it achieves a majority of wins across these three criteria.
+We find the user study shows a Pearson Correlation of 0.84 with automatic VLM evaluation, indicating a very strong positive correlation between the user study and VLM rankings.